-The Jay family brings their daughter, Amelia, 13, in for therapy due to her “anger problem”.
+The Jay family brings their daughter, Amelia, 13, in for therapy due to her “anger problem.”
 In session with her parents, as the parents discuss Amelia’s poor behavior, Amelia is by turns withdrawn and sullen, then suddenly talkative, sarcastic, and silly.
 Alone with the therapist in the second session, she is quiet and sad, but more direct and focused.
-The therapist begins family sessions again, this time asking that Amelia’s younger brother be present as well, and concentrating on communication patterns between the members of the family.
+The therapist begins family sessions again, this time asking that Amelia’s younger brother attend as well and concentrating on communication patterns between the members of the family.
 Although the parents insist Amelia is the reason for their visit, with their young son in session Amelia is sweet and attends to him while the parent seem to have little to say to one another and barely make eye contact.
-The therapist is able to point this out to them privately, and soon begins couple’s work with them, seeing Amelia separately and not discussing her anger with her unless she brings it up, which she doesn’t.
+The therapist is able to point this out to them privately, and soon begins couples therapy with them, seeing Amelia separately and not discussing her anger with her unless she brings it up, which she doesn’t.
 After two or three months, the family is getting along much better, and the parents have identified several areas of their marriage to work on in therapy.

-John, 47, seeks help to deal with conflict with his adult siblings and parents.
-They seem to fight constantly whenever they are together, and his parents call him daily to “criticize” and “put me down”.
+John, 47, seeks help to deal with his conflict with his adult siblings and parents.
+They seem to fight constantly whenever they are together, and his parents call him daily to “criticize” and “put me down.”
 The therapist takes a history and finds John’s family has always functioned somewhat like this, and informs John that there isn’t anything the therapist can do to change John’s family, but that she is willing to help John learn how better to deal with his family and the emotions John feels.
-John agrees to this, and the therapist works with him on communicating, self-care skills (such as eating right, relaxation meditation, and positive internal messages) and boundary-setting.
+John agrees to this, and the therapist works with him on communicating, self-care skills (such as eating right, relaxation meditation, and positive internal messages), and boundary-setting.

-Last updated: 11-18-2013
+Last updated: 04-15-2014